 Where a covered person is facing criminal charges or investigation relating to tennis corruption, this will generally take priority.
 Where permitted by law, the ITIA may be granted access to LEA intelligence, court documents and evidence.
 Following the receipt of any information of this nature or a criminal conviction, the ITIA will also investigate and apply sporting sanctions where it is appropriate and lawful to do so.

-On receipt of the file and report from Investigators, the ITIA Senior Director, Legal, will consider the evidence and determine whether there is a realistic prospect that a Corruption Offense has been committed.
+On receipt of the file from Investigators, the ITIA Senior Director, Legal, will consider the evidence and determine whether there is a realistic prospect of proving that a Corruption Offense has been committed.

-If the answer is yes, the ITIA will send a notice to the individual(s) involved.
+If the answer is yes, the ITIA will send a notice charging the individual(s) involved with a Corruption Offense and/or proposing a sanction to finalise the matter if accepted.

 If the answer is no, the case will be reviewed with the Senior Investigating Officer, which could result in further investigation or the case being closed.
 Associated information and data may be retained and managed by the ITIA in accordance with our legal obligations.

-Under the 2021 TACP two categories have been introduced for corruption offenses, Offenses and Major Offenses.
-The ITIA will determine which category of offense has been committed and notice of this charge will be given to the covered person who must respond within a fixed time period which will be set out in the notice.
+Corruption Offenses are categorised as Offenses (breaches where the applicable sanction would be no more than a three-year suspension and/or a fine of $40,000) or Major Offenses (breaches where the applicable sanction would be more than a three-year suspension and/or a fine of $40,000), determined by reference to the sanctioning guidelines.
+The ITIA will determine which category of offense has been committed and notice of this charge will be issued to the covered person who must respond within the time period specified in the notice.
 More detail on the offenses and this process can be found here.

-How a case progresses will depend on the category of the offense and if the covered person decides to challenge or contest the charge.
+How a case progresses will depend on the category of the offense and the covered person’s response to the charge.

 Offenses

-The covered person may accept (or not contest) the sanction set out in the Notice of Offense which will be the end of the process and the sanction will come into force.
-If the covered person disputes that they have committed the offense or contests the sanction this will be considered by an Anti-Corruption Hearing Officer AHO.
+The covered person may accept (or not contest) the sanction set out in the Notice of Offense which will be the end of the process, and the sanction will come into force.
+If the covered person disputes that they have committed the offense and/or contests the sanction this will be considered by an independent Anti-Corruption Hearing Officer (AHO).
+AHOs are leading sports lawyers from around the world independent of the ITIA and tennis.

 Major Offenses

-A new process exists under the 2021 TACP which allows the ITIA to agree a sanction with a covered person which provides a quicker resolution to the case.
+A process exists under the TACP which allows the ITIA to agree a sanction with a covered person which provides a quicker resolution to the case with an in-built discount to recognise the covered person’s acknowledgement of breach and avoidance of a hearing.
 Once agreed, these sanctions are not appealable.
 Covered persons are not obliged to enter these agreements and can always have their case resolved by an AHO if they prefer.

-All sanctions imposed by the ITIA and Decisions from AHOs will be published on the ITIA website (with a limited number of exceptions).
+All sanctions imposed by the ITIA and Decisions from AHOs are required to be published on the ITIA website (with a limited number of exceptions).

-The maximum sanction for a Major Offense is a lifetime ban and a $250000 fine, while the maximum penalty for an Offense is a six month ban and $10000 fine.
+The maximum sanction for a Major Offense is a lifetime ban and a $250,000 fine, while the maximum penalty for an Offense is a three-year ban and $40,000 fine.

-Covered persons banned from tennis are prohibited from participating in or attending any tennis event outlined in the TACP and will also be subject to restrictions from events sanctioned by national associations.
+Covered persons banned from tennis are prohibited from participating in or attending any tennis event covered by the TACP as well as any competition or event sanctioned by any ITIA member body or National Association.